Narotam-Mishra/python-learning/ReadMe.md

 ## 04 Immutable and mutable in python (01:06:40)

-# Immutable and Mutable are something that is related to memory reference in python
+### Immutable and Mutable are something that is related to memory reference in python

-# Mutable Objects - Can be changed after creation:
+#### Mutable Objects - Can be changed after creation:

-a).
-Lists: [1, 2, 3] - can add, remove, or modify elements
+- Lists: [1, 2, 3] - can add, remove, or modify elements
-b).
-Dictionaries: {'a': 1} - can add, update, or delete key-value pairs c).
-Sets: {1, 2, 3} - can add or remove elements d).
-User-defined objects - attributes can be modified
+- Dictionaries: {'a': 1} - can add, update, or delete key-value pairs
+- Sets: {1, 2, 3} - can add or remove elements
+- User-defined objects - attributes can be modified

-# Immutable Objects - Cannot be changed after creation:
+#### Immutable Objects - Cannot be changed after creation:

-a).
-Strings: "hello" - operations create new strings b).
-Tuples: (1, 2, 3) - cannot modify elements c).
-Numbers: 42, 3.14 - operations create new values
+- Strings: "hello" - operations create new strings
+- Tuples: (1, 2, 3) - cannot modify elements
+- Numbers: 42, 3.14 - operations create new values
-d).
-Frozen sets: frozenset({1, 2}) - immutable version of sets e).
-Booleans: True, False
+- Frozen sets: frozenset({1, 2}) - immutable version of sets
+- Booleans: True, False

-# Why it matters: Affects how objects behave when passed to functions, assigned to variables, or used as dictionary keys (only immutable objects can be dict keys).
+#### Why it matters: Affects how objects behave when passed to functions, assigned to variables, or used as dictionary keys (only immutable objects can be dict keys).

-# Mutable objects can have side effects (modify original data)
+### Mutable objects can have side effects (modify original data)
-# Immutable objects are safer - no unexpected changes
+### Immutable objects are safer - no unexpected changes
-# Use immutable objects when you want to prevent accidental modifications
+### Use immutable objects when you want to prevent accidental modifications

 ## 05 Python Data Types - Big Picture (01:23:48)

-# Data Types / Object Types
+#### Data Types / Object Types

 - Number : 1234, 3.14, 3+4j, 0b111, Decimal(), Fraction()
 - String : 'spam', "Bob's", b'a\x01c, u'sp\xc4m'